Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

 If the instructions are followed to set up a conda environment called balsam, then the script env_setup_theta.sh, under the balsam tests dir, can be sourced in future logins for theta.
 Or modified for other platforms.
 In some platforms you may need to only activate the balsam conda environment.

 -----------------------------------------
-Quickstart - Balsam tests for libensemble
+Quickstart - Balsam tests for libEnsemble
 -----------------------------------------

 Having set up balsam, the tests here can be run as follows.